-In most counties for a product to be considered ‘gluten-free’ it must contain less that 20 parts-per-million (ppm) of gluten.
+In most counties, for a product to be considered ‘gluten-free’ it must contain less that 20 parts-per-million (ppm) of gluten.
 Different countries may be also have other gluten-free labeling and regulatory requirements.

 First point of contact will be with the product or restaurant customer service departments.
-GFFP supports and works with our customers in the event of a gluten-free food safety issue or recall.
+GFFP supports and works closely with our customers in the event of a gluten-free food safety issue or recall.

-GFFP certified restaurants will have systems in place to ensure ingredients, storage, preparation areas, cooking and delivery are controlled that meet the high GFFP Standards and legal requirement of 20 parts per million (ppm) of gluten.
+GFFP Certified restaurants will have systems in place to ensure ingredients, storage, preparation areas, cooking and delivery are controlled that meet the high GFFP Standards and legal requirement of 20 parts per million (ppm) of gluten.

 The 20 ppm is a scientifically determined level of gluten that has been shown to be tolerated by those with celiac disease.
-To ensure additional food safety measures are in place for GFFP certified customers, the GFFP and National Celiac Association has set a very high standard of 5 ppm.
+To ensure additional food safety measures are in place for GFFP Certified customers, the GFFP and National Celiac Association has set a very high standard of 5 ppm.

 If you know the owner or manager, speak with them about the GFFP programs and how it will benefit their businesses.
 Additionally, provide them with a link to our website gf-finder.com where they can contact us, or post a recommendation on our site with contact details.